Genivia/ugrep/README.md

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even when they are on the command line.

+           --pager[=COMMAND]
+                  When  output  is  sent  to  the terminal, uses `COMMAND' to page through results.
+The default COMMAND is `less -R'.
+This option makes --color=auto behave as --color=always.

            -Q ENCODING, --encoding=ENCODING
                   The  input  file  encoding.
 The possible values of ENCODING can